python-gino/gino-quart/README.md

 - Dependency management is done via [poetry](https://python-poetry.org/)
 - Pull request for new features _must_ include the appropriate tests integrated in `tests/test_gino_quart.py`
 - You should format your code.
 Recommended is [black](https://black.readthedocs.io/en/stable/)

+## Attribution

+The license holder of this extension is [Tony Wang](https://github.com/python-gino/gino-quart/blob/master/LICENSE).

+This project is an extension to [GINO](https://github.com/python-gino/gino) and part of the [python-gino community](https://github.com/python-gino).